CSC480-21S/TravelingGrocery-GUI/README.md

 3. `w6-offline-storage`
 	* Mock direction data put in data/db.json, hosted using JSON server.
 	* Direction data viewable offline by putting data in localStorage.

+4. `w7-navbar-improved`
+	* Logo in top left corner, background color #333399
+	* Navigation text links and hamburger menu when window size small is in top right corner
+	* Search component in center of screen below navbar
+	* Developer link in navbar has stuff from `w6-offline-storage`, where I tested offline stuff